DOJ charges 'Arrested Development' actor Jay Johnston for involvement in Jan. 6 riot

 One associate, the FBI says, provided a text message in which Johnston acknowledged being at the U.S. Capitol on January 6.
 The text read, "The news has presented it as an attack.
 It actually wasn't.
 Thought it kind of turned into that.
 It was a mess.
 Got maced and tear gassed and I found it quite untastic."

-Airline records also show that Johnston reserved a flight that departed Los Angeles to Washington D.C. on January 4 and returned January 7.
+Airline records also show that Johnston reserved a flight that departed Los Angeles to Washington, D.C., on Jan.
+4 and returned Jan.
+7.

 The actor faces charges of obstructing officers during civil disorder, which is a felony.
 He also faces several misdemeanor charges, including unlawful entry on restricted buildings or grounds.
 He is among the more than 1,000 people prosecutors have charged in relation to the deadly insurrection that took place more than two years ago.